Skip to content

 Edge harvesters

-Some signal can only be read from the device it lives on — Granola meeting transcripts, for instance, sit in ~/Library/Application Support/Granola/cache-v3.json on whichever Mac is running Granola.
-The host can’t reach them over the network.
+Some signal can only be read from the device it lives on.
+Granola meeting transcripts sit in a local cache file, Apple Notes lives in the on-device NoteStore, Safari history is a per-user SQLite database, Apple Photos and Files are local, and iMessage lives in chat.db.
+The host can’t reach any of these over the network.

-The edge harvester pattern solves this by inverting the data flow: the device pushes to the host, authenticated with a per-device bearer token.
+The edge harvester pattern inverts the usual data flow: instead of the host pulling, the device pushes to the host, authenticated with a per-device bearer token.
+Everything runs over the private Tailscale mesh and is isolated per workspace by row-level security.

 Desktop Host